Jeunese/jeunese.github.io/docs/style-guide.md

 	- Always use a number with "percent" unless the number is the first word in a sentence.
 	- Use a space between the number and the word "percent".
 	-  Use "percent" without a number in column headings.
-	-  Use the the `%` symbol in UI, charts, and table cells, or as a technical symbol.
+	-  Use the the `%` symbol in UI charts, and table cells, or as a technical symbol.

 ### Numbers